-What is the definition of a professional portfolio?
-In short, it provides employers with a complete picture of a candidate applying for a job.
-Professional portfolios include your experiences, accomplishments, skills, education, interests, and professional goals and objectives.
-With this overview, learn what portfolios offer that resumes and cover letters don't.
-A portfolio may be just what you need to edge out the competition.
+A professional portfolio provides potential employers with a complete picture of a job candidate's abilities.
+A professional portfolio should include your experience, accomplishments, skills, education, interests, and professional goals and objectives.
+Portfolios are different from resumes or cover letters and provide information that might be just what you need to edge out the competition.

 A resume and cover letter are standard requirements for most job applications, but a professional portfolio can boost your visibility because they are more comprehensive.
 Candidates often bring their portfolios to their first interview to give employers an in-depth tangible summary of their best accomplishments.

 Portfolios for Certain Careers

 Some careers lend themselves to the use of portfolios - interior design teaching, or writing.
 For other careers, a portfolio may seem less apt - nursing, for example - but it is possible to build a portfolio whatever you do.
 Educators can showcase lesson plans or class projects that had a specific goal, interior designers can show their talents using before and after visuals of their projects, and a nurse could document a patient initiative that they may have spearheaded.

 If you think a portfolio would be of benefit to your job search, build one because it will show your unique skills and differentiate you from your competition.

 Portfolios are not necessarily physical documents.
 Many are digital and contain images and files which makes it easy to forward them to potential employers or to add them as a link to a cover letter or resume.